Klaipėda: Tertiary education

 Initially, Klaipėda had no university, therefore many Klaipėdians and prominent Lithuanians from Lithuania Minor and Lithuania proper studied and lectured at the University of Königsberg which was established in 1544 with a permission of Sigismund I the Old and had equal status to the University of Kraków.
-Since 1718 the University of Königsberg had the Lithuanian language seminar which was the first independent discipline of Lithuanian language in higher education.
+From 1718 to 1944, the University of Königsberg organized the Lithuanian language seminar, being the first independent discipline of Lithuanian language in higher education.

-In the interwar period three high schools were established in Klaipėda.
-The Klaipėda Trade Institute (est. in 1934) which had three departments: banking, commercial, and consular (since 1937: banking–commercial and consular).
+In the interwar period, three high schools were established in Klaipėda.
+The Klaipėda Trade Institute (est. in 1934) had three departments: banking, commercial, and consular (since 1937: banking–commercial and consular).
 The Klaipėda Pedagogical Institute (est. in 1935) which prepared higher qualification teachers for primary schools.
 The Klaipėda Regional Pedagogical Institute (est. in 1935) which prepared higher qualification teachers for regional German schools.
-There also were proposals to establish a university in Klaipėda, however German annexation of the Klaipėda Region in 1939 and subsequently occurred sovietization of Lithuania prevented it from being realized.
+There also were proposals to establish a university in Klaipėda, however the German annexation of the Klaipėda Region in 1939 and subsequently occurred sovietization of Lithuania prevented it from being realized.

-In the Soviet period branches of the Kaunas Polytechnic Institute (1959) and Šiauliai Pedagogical Institute (1971), as well as Faculty of Preschool Education of the Šiauliai Pedagogical Institute (1975), and the Klaipėda Ecology Centre of the Lithuanian Academy of Sciences were established in Klaipėda.
+In the Soviet period, branches of the Kaunas Polytechnic Institute (1959) and Šiauliai Pedagogical Institute (1971), as well as the Faculty of Preschool Education of the Šiauliai Pedagogical Institute (1975), and the Klaipėda Ecology Centre of the Lithuanian Academy of Sciences were established in Klaipėda.
 In 1990, following the re-establishment of the State of Lithuania, they were merged to establish Klaipėda University.
 The Klaipėda University has three faculties (Marine Technology and Natural Sciences, of Social Sciences and Humanities, and of Health Sciences) and two institutes (Marine Research Institute and Institute of Baltic Region History and Archaeology).
-In 2019, Klaipėda University joined the EU-CONEXUS which is an international alliance of coastal cities universities aiming to enhance cooperation between them.
-Every year over 3,000 students study at Klaipėda University, while nearly 40,000 are alumni.
+In 2019, Klaipėda University joined the EU-CONEXUS, which is an international alliance of coastal cities universities aiming to enhance cooperation.
+Every year, over 3,000 students study at Klaipėda University, while nearly 40,000 are alumni.

-Another university operating in Klaipėda is the LCC International University which is an ecumenical Christian university providing liberal arts education of social sciences and humanities.
+Another university operating in Klaipėda is the LCC International University, which is an ecumenical Christian university providing liberal arts education of social sciences and humanities.
 The majority of its students are internationals from tens of countries worldwide.

 Four colleges operate in Klaipėda: Klaipėda University of Applied Sciences, Lithuania Business College, SMK High School, and Lithuanian Maritime Academy.
-Moreover, Vilnius Academy of Arts and Lithuanian Academy of Music and Theatre also has faculties in Klaipėda.
+Moreover, the Vilnius Academy of Arts and the Lithuanian Academy of Music and Theatre also have faculties in Klaipėda.